Nyaicili Boki Raja: Tabariji and Nyaycili

-A boy of 14-15 years, Tabariji, was now enthroned with his mother Nyaicili Boki Raja as guardian.
+A boy of 14–15 years, Tabariji, was now enthroned with his mother Nyaicili Boki Raja as guardian.
 She had previously remarried with the nobleman and jogugu (first minister) Pati Serangi and is described as a shrewd woman who cultivated a deep knowledge of the Muslim religion.
-Unfortunately, the arrogant behaviour of the Portuguese officers in Ternate did not improve.
+The arrogant behaviour of the Portuguese officers in Ternate did not improve.
 Captain Tristão d'Ataide, perhaps sensing that Nyaicili was too powerful and prestigious, arrested her in 1535 on allegations of treason.
 Together with her husband, son and a number of ministers with their retinues, she was brought aboard a ship and exiled to Goa in 1535.
 The group stayed in Portuguese India under meager conditions during the next years.
 Tabariji befriended a Portuguese official Jordão de Freitas and turned a Christian under his influence, receiving the name Dom Manuel.
 He dressed in Portuguese fashion, spoke good Portuguese and received many sympathies.
 When Freitas became captain of the Ternate fort in 1544 he saw it that Tabariji was recalled from his Indian exile, while the current Sultan Hairun was arrested and dethroned on dubious grounds.
 However, when the party stopped over in Melaka, Tabariji suddenly died in June 1545, and Nyaicili suspected that he had been poisoned.
 In his testament he named the King of Portugal as the heir to the Ternate kingdom.
 The next day the exiled Sultan Hairun arrived to Melaka as well.
 Though his rival was now out of the picture, he preferred to proceed to Goa to be officially exonerated by the Viceroy.